How To Get a UK Buy-to-Let Mortgage As A Non-UK Resident

 If you're a British expat sipping flat whites in Sydney, braving the Dubai heat, or skiing on weekends in Switzerland, you might be wondering: Can I still invest in UK property while living abroad?

-The short answer is yes — and the longer answer?
-Well, that’s why you’re here.
+The short answer is yes, and the longer answer?
+Well, that’s why you’re reading this I guess.

-Let’s break down exactly how you can get a buy-to-let mortgage in the UK as a non-resident, what it costs, what mortgage lenders/banks will want from you, and how you can make the process smooth.
+Let’s break down exactly how you can get a buy-to-let mortgage in the UK as a non-UK resident, what it costs, what mortgage lenders/banks will want from you, and how you can make the process smooth.

-But most expats assume it’s going to be a paperwork nightmare to get a mortgage from overseas.
-It doesn’t have to be — as long as you know what you're doing.
+But most people overseas assume it’s going to be a paperwork nightmare to get a mortgage from overseas.
+It doesn’t have to be, as long as you know what you're doing.

 Can Expats Get a UK Buy-to-Let Mortgage?

 Yes, but not with every lender.
 Most high-street banks won’t entertain you unless you’re UK-based with UK income.
-But specialist lenders and a few select banks will lend to British expats — you just need to meet the right criteria.
+But specialist lenders and a few select banks will lend to British expats and non-UK nationals.
+You just need to meet their criteria.

 What Are the Key Mortgage Terms for Expats?